Latest Offer: Unlimited Data with no speed restrictions!

 Half Cooked’s Overall Breakdown

 At the end of the day giffgaff is powered and owned by O2 and the parent network makes sure there are a few key differences between itself & giffgaff.
-The major difference is; O2 has 5G coverage, but we don’t even know when giffgaff will launch its 5G.
+The major difference is; O2 has 5G coverage, but we don’t know when giffgaff will launch its 5G.

 Also, if you value 4G Calling, Wi-Fi Calling, extras that come with Priority etc. you’ll need to pay more and join O2.
 If a lower cost option is all you need then giffgaff will suit you better.